OpenLiberty/guide-maven-intro/CONTRIBUTING.md

 ## Contributions

 Contributing to an Open Liberty guide is simple.
-All you need to do is create your own branch to include your contribution and open a pull request to the `qa` (quality assurance) branch.
+All you need to do is create your own branch to include your contribution and open a pull request to the `staging` (quality assurance) branch.

 ### Text or content contributions